 - Electrolyte imbalance

-In addition, there have been some reports of kidney damage due to long term creatine use.
-In these cases, athletes participated in long term loading of creatine, which means they consistently took more than the recommended dose of creatine every day.
+In addition, there have been some reports of kidney damage due to long-term creatine use.
+In these cases, athletes participated in the long-term loading of creatine, which means they consistently took more than the recommended dose of creatine every day.

-Interestingly, long term loading of creatine has also led to an increased production of formaldehyde in the body.
+Interestingly, long-term loading of creatine has also led to increased production of formaldehyde in the body.
 This can lead to serious side effects and even death!

-Because the prices between manufactures and even stores can vary so widely, and given the cost of supplements such as these, comparing prices makes economical sense.
+Because the prices between manufacturers and even stores can vary so widely, and given the cost of supplements such as these, comparing prices makes economic sense.

 Creatine helps you build muscle.
 Research has shown that people with more muscle tend to have a higher metabolism, allowing them to use calories from food intake more effectively.
 In short, when you have more muscle you burn fat easier.

 Unless your doctor has instructed you to take certain supplements, you do not have to take them.